 1) The Windom hospital cut down its apple trees!
 I’m really sad, those were wonderful Red Baron apples.
 I mean, I still have too many to pick and process, but I liked those apples.
 2) They *do* still have pear trees, though.
 Two different kinds – the larger ones (almost all gone) have a very thick, leathery skin […]

 Nothing smells better on a fall day than roasted tomato sauce.
 With back yards and farmers’ markets brimming with fresh tomatoes right now, this is the perfect time to make up a batch.
 Once you try, you’ll never want make tomato sauce any other way!
 If you’ve never made roasted tomato sauce, you don’t know what you’re missing.
 This pasta […]

 If you want to extend your back yard bounty of fresh veggies, now is the time to start your fall garden.
 There are many garden crops that can handle some frost and some that can tolerate temperatures well below freezing.
 Root veggies such as carrots, beets, kohlrabi and turnips actually taste better after some frost, as do leafy greens like […]

 When you stroll through the farmers’ market or pick up your CSA box, you’re likely to find something that you won’t find in area supermarkets — whole plants.
-Local growers tend to leave the leaves on root vegetables like beets and carrots, keep the flowery fronds on the fennel and otherwise give you a lot of extras with your produce. […]
+Local growers tend to leave the leaves on root vegetables like beets and carrots, keep the flowery fronds on the fennel and otherwise give you a lot of extras with […]

 If you have clay garden soil, you know that it can be tricky to get some perennial flowers to grow in it.
 Clay soil can be tough on plants because it easily becomes compacted, drainage is poor, oxygen content is low and roots have a tough time working their way through the soil.
 Those with clay soil have less sand […]